Yajaman: Production

 After the success of Chinna Gounder (1992), director R. V. Udayakumar was approached by various producers but he was unsure as to who should play the part of the hero for his next film.
 Subsequently, he decided to cast Rajinikanth as the hero for his next film.
 Rajinikanth agreed to act under the direction of Udayakumar.
 The director expressed his interest to make this film for AVM Productions.
-Initially, a different script titled Jilla Collector was narrated, but Udaykumar subsequently opted to film a different script altogether, since M. Saravanan of AVM felt that the original script might go over budget.
-Meena was selected as the heroine.
-Rajinikanth was initially reluctant to have her as the heroine because she had appeared as a child artist for his film Anbulla Rajinikanth and he felt that his fans might not readily accept this pairing.
-But he eventually agreed to have Meena play the part.
+Initially, a different script titled Jilla Collector was narrated, but Udaykumar subsequently opted to film a different script altogether, which became Yajaman, since M. Saravanan of AVM felt that the original script might go over budget.
+Rajinikanth was initially reluctant to have Meena as the heroine because she had appeared as a child artist for his film Anbulla Rajinikanth (1984) and he felt that his fans might not readily accept this pairing.
+But he eventually agreed to have Meena play the part after she insisted.
+Rajinikanth also objected to Napoleon's casting as the antagonist due to him being younger than the character, but Udayakumar remained firm on casting him.
 Yajaman was Rajinikanth's 141st film and his 8th collaboration with AVM Productions.
 One of the filming locations was Samathur Jamindar Ramaraja Vanavarayar Palace at Pollachi while filming was also held at Andhra.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-Except for the song "Adi Raakumuthu" which was penned by Vaali, all other songs were penned by Udayakumar himself.
+Except for the song "Urakka Kathuthu Kozhi" which was penned by Vaali, all other songs were penned by Udayakumar himself.
+Illayaraja called Vaali to correct the lyrics for all songs.
 Many of the songs are set in Carnatic ragas; "Aalappol Velappol" is set in Sankarabharanam, "Yajaman Kaladi" is in Madhyamavati, "Nilave Mugam Kaattu" and "Oru Naalum" are set in Sindhubhairavi.

 Release and reception

 Yajaman was released on 18 February 1993.
-When the film was released, it initially received unfavorable reception and did not do well in some areas.
-When Saravanan saw a letter written by Thilagavathi who reviewed the film, he used this letter as an advertisement for the film which led to the increase in collection.
-According to Saravanan, despite the fans of Rajinikanth not liking the film, it picked up due to the support of general public.
+When the film was released, it initially received unfavourable reception and did not do well in some areas.
+When Saravanan saw a letter written by a woman named Thilagavathi who reviewed the film, he used this letter as an advertisement for the film which led to the increase in collection.
+According to Saravanan, despite fans of Rajinikanth not liking the film, it picked up due to the support of general public.

 Malini Mannath of The Indian Express wrote, "Yajaman is a well meant film from AVM and from director Udayakumar".
 K. Vijiyan of New Straits Times wrote, "The film begins well but gets bogged down after the interval and the large number of songs do not help matters".
 C. R. K. of Kalki praised the performances of artistes.
 At the 14th Cinema Express Awards, S. P. Balasubrahmanyam won the Best Playback Singer award.